fluiddyn/fluiddyn/doc/mercurial_heptapod.rst

 .. note ::

-  In contrast to the standard workflow in Github, Gitlab and Bitbucket, you don't need to fork the repository to create Merge Requests.
+  In contrast to the standard workflow in Github and Gitlab, you don't need to fork the repository to create Merge Requests.

 Instead, you need to become a "developer" of the project.
 The developers have the permission to push changesets (i.e. "commits") in a topic in the main